Access to Higher Education – Health and Social Care

 When applying to join an Access to HE course, please state on the application form that you require the Social Care pathway.

-Induction for this course will begin the week commencing the 19th of September, before beginning on the week commencing the 26th September.
+Induction for this course will begin at the start of September.

 You will have both formative and summative assessments for each unit.
 Formative assessments will be continuous and check your learning and understanding.
 These will include quizzes, online practice assessments and self-marked, reflective work.